nakim97/weatherapp/README.md

 The purpose of this project was to practice working with AJAX and fetching APIs.

 ## Tech Stack
-HTML, CSS , Vanilla Javascript, AJAX , Restful API
+HTML, CSS , Vanilla Javascript, AJAX , API

 ## Features